-Policy Statement in 200010.
-Many countries, like Lebanon, still have a monopolist state-owned incumbent operator.
 Although the restructuring and privatization of Liban Telecom is defined in the Telecommunications Law 2002, it doesn't take place up to now due to political conflicts.
-Indeed, telecommunications markets in MENA region remain less open to competition than elsewhere in the developing world - on average, the level of telecom restrictive policies affecting the developing world11 is 0.3512 compared to 0.46 in MENA countries - therefore denying the region the benefits of increased participation into global trade, with stronger export and growth performance (Rossotto et al., 2005)13.
-In addition, in the case of some MENA countries, the relatively low performance of the telecom sector should be analyzed while taking into account all institutional factors since there is no obvious reason why the reforms shouldn't be successful, except in some segments of the industry, given the specificities of the telecom sector in MENA region.
+Indeed, telecommunications markets in MENA region remain less open to competition than elsewhere in the developing world; on average, the level of telecom restrictive policies affecting the developing world is 0.35^8 compared to 0.46 in MENA countries.
+Therefore, this denies the region the benefits of increased participation into global trade, with stronger export and growth performance (Rossotto et al., 2005).
+In addition, in the case of some MENA countries, the relatively low performance of the telecom sector should be analyzed while taking into account all institutional factors since there is no obvious reason why the reforms should not be successful, except in some segments of the industry, given the specificities of the telecom sector in MENA region.

-In some MENA countries, the introduction of additional network-based operators may not be a feasible option since investors may be reluctant to enter markets with high entry costs in a highly uncertain environment14.
-Thus, the introduction of service-based competition - by relying on the existing infrastructure of network operators15 - would enable them to recover their initial investments relatively quickly and thus, services-based competition may be the primary enabler for better market development.
-The sector that is most reluctant to such a competition is the fixed voice market16 (El-Darwiche et al., 2008).
-In this case, having a regulator in place before the introduction of competition is crucial to ensure that operators
+In some MENA countries, the introduction of additional network-based operators may not be a feasible option since investors may be reluctant to enter markets with high entry costs in a highly uncertain environment.
+Thus, the introduction of service-based competition - by relying on the existing infrastructure of network operators - would enable them to recover their initial investments relatively quickly and thus, services-based competition may be the primary enabler for better market development.
+The sector that is most reluctant to such a competition is the fixed voice market (El-Darwiche et al., 2008).
+In this case, having a regulator in place before the introduction of competition is crucial to ensure that operators would allow access to their networks through unbundling or resellers' access, in a non-discriminatory manner.
+The fixed market is still with importance for the region, most of the region accesses the internet through dial-up connections and rural areas are disconnected from the world (Cankorel and Aryani, 2009).
+Some countries still also access the internet through fixed broadband internet services.